openculturas/openculturas-distribution/README.md

 We recommend to use https://ddev.com for development.

-The source code is privately hosted and mirrored to https://github.com/openculturas/openculturas-distribution.
+At the moment the source code is privately hosted and mirrored to https://github.com/openculturas/openculturas-distribution.
-To create a new release on drupal.org we push the used Branch/Tag to https://git.drupalcode.org/project/openculturas.
+To create a new release on drupal.org we push the used git branch/tag to https://git.drupalcode.org/project/openculturas.
+Someday when the issue https://www.drupal.org/project/project_composer/issues/3252534 is fixed we can directly work on drupal.org git repository.

 ### Installation (with ddev)